AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 address the discontinuity, non-smoothness, and sensitivity diagnosed above.

-Computing the expectation exactly would be expensive, so the paper estimates it in two ways. **PGPE** uses only loss evaluations and therefore supports non-differentiable relaxations. **RGS** averages gradients and is more efficient than PGPE.
-It requires a differentiable relaxation.
+Computing the expectation exactly would be expensive, so the paper estimates it in two ways. **Policy Gradients with Parameter-based Exploration (PGPE)** uses only loss evaluations and therefore supports non-differentiable relaxations. **Randomized Gradient Smoothing (RGS)** averages gradients and is more efficient than PGPE, but it requires a differentiable relaxation.
 Across many settings with matched network architectures, these methods enable tight relaxations to surpass existing certified-training methods.

 At fixed weights, a tighter sound bound remains better for verification.